dustinfast/PTC-Sim/README.md

 * Better exception bubbling from start.py
 * Move appname to conf and use PTC-Sim
 * Generalize sim_track, sim_loco, sim_bos, and DeviceSim classes into Threader
+* Seperate sim functions from device classes, then remove track param from TrackDevice

 * PEP8 file headers, imports, and docstrings (model after Tack and connection, but move public members to class level-doc)
 * Privatize necessary members and do validation on public members